emqx/emqx-docs/en_US/data-integration/rule-sql-syntax.md

 FROM "t/#"
 ```

-EMQX supports using the `jq` function for advanced transformations, you can refer to the [documentation page for the build-in `jq` function](./rule-sql-jq) for more code examples.
+EMQX supports using the `jq` function for advanced transformations.
+You can refer to the [ build-in `jq` function](./rule-sql-jq) for more code examples.

 ## Expressions and Operations